1 to 5 Scale Survey Template

 What is a 1 to 5 scale survey template?

-A 1 to 5 scale survey template measures satisfaction or performance using a 5-point numeric rating scale.
-This template uses a matrix format where multiple parameters are rated on the same 1-5 scale in a single view, plus an open-ended feedback field and contact capture.
-Three screens, about 45 seconds — the fastest way to collect multi-parameter satisfaction data.
+A 1 to 5 scale survey template measures satisfaction across multiple parameters using a 5-point verbally anchored scale — from “Very Dissatisfied” to “Very Satisfied.”
+This template uses a matrix format where four parameters (Service, Quality, Value for Money, Overall Experience) are rated in a single view, plus an open-ended feedback field and contact capture.
+Five questions across 4 screens, under a minute.

 -